 It’s well known that Windows users need to stay vigilant for malware and other threats, and some may be concerned about the risks of a Windows 10 VPN.
-While VPNs are generally secure and can effectively help you maintain your privacy while using the internet, it’s still important to follow basic best practices, whether you’re using a one of the best VPN services or not.
+While VPNs are generally secure and can effectively help you maintain your privacy while using the internet, it’s still important to follow basic best practices, whether you’re using a one of the top VPN services or not.

 Here, we’ll explain how using a Windows VPN will affect your safety online, and any steps you should be following no matter what you’re doing online – be it using online banking or simply signing in to your Netflix account.